alaahag/c_wait/README.md

 <h3>Intro:</h3>

-<h4>'c_wait' is a PT and DevOps tools.
+<h4>'c_wait' is a PT and DevOps tool.
 The script will keep checking for open-connections for X hosts/ports.
 When the task is complete: the script will exit successfully (or else it will exit with failure).</h4>

 <h3>Where can I use this script?</h3>